gemadarc/gemadarc.github.io/edu/school.md

     Wuhou District,
     Chengdu, China

-There is no need to make your own reservation as long as you indicate your lodging preference in the [registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2).
-Students are encouraged to share rooms.
-Foreign students will be mixed with Chinese students if they are willing to share rooms.
+There is no need to make your own reservation as long as you [register online](#registration).
+Students are highly encouraged to share rooms.
+Foreign students will be mixed with Chinese students to increase culture exchange opportunities.

 Lecturers will stay in the same hotel to maximize the chance for students to discuss with them.

 ## Transportation

+Transportation between [SCU] and [CJPL] will be provided by local organizers, which is not included in the [registration fee](#registration).

+Some local students may meet you in Chengdu airport if you need help to find your [way to the hotel](https://www.google.com/maps/dir/chengdu+airport/Kehuayuan+Hotel,+141+Kehua+N+Rd,+JiuYan+Qiao,+Wuhou+Qu,+Chengdu+Shi,+Sichuan+Sheng,+China).
+If that is the case, please [email the organizer](mailto:jing.liu@usd.edu) your flight information as soon as you have it.

 ## Financial assistance